 West Palm Beach Estate Planning & Probate Attorney

-At Markarian Frank & Hayes, we can provide simple, cost effective mechanisms to accomplish your intentions upon death.
+At Markarian & Hayes, we can provide simple, cost effective mechanisms to accomplish your intentions upon death.
 If a loved one has died, we understand that the last thing you need is to be embroiled in complicated legal process.
 We know that you are looking for a compassionate ear and cost effective West Palm Beach probate or estate administration, contact us today.

 - Wills and Trusts